Key takeaways:

 We feel the need to sleep each night due to two causes:

-- our natural circadian rhythm – and –
+- changing levels of our circadian rhythm genes

 The homeostatic sleep drive is what researchers call the build-up over the course of the day for the need to sleep.
 This is mainly driven by a build-up of adenosine in the brain, which is then cleared out during sleep.